7, Race Course Road: The Bungalows

 The 12 acre Prime Minister's residence was built in the 1980s.
 It does not have his office inside the house, but has a conference room for informal meetings.
 The Prime Minister's residence and office and security spread across five bungalows: Bungalow 1, 3, 5, 7 and 9.
-This includes 5, Lok Kalyan Marg, the Private Residential Zone for the Prime Minister, though he primarily operates from 7, Lok Kalyan Marg.
+This includes 5, Race Course Road, the Private Residential Zone for the Prime Minister, though he primarily operates from 7, Race Course Road.

 Bungalow 1 is a helipad for the service of Prime Minister which is being used as so since September 2003.
 It is under the control of the Special Protection Group.
 The entire road with bungalows numbering 1, 3, 5, 7, 9 and 11 came under Prime Minister's residential complex.

 Bungalow 3 which was earlier the residence of Dr. Manmohan Singh has now been converted into a guesthouse for Prime Minister's guests.

 Bungalow 9 is occupied by the Special Protection Group (SPG) that guards the Prime Minister.
 A 1.5 km tunnel connects the Indian prime minister's residence to the Safdarjung Airport, where high-importance helicopters land.
 Constructed beyond Kemal Atatürk Marg, Golf Course and Safdarjung Tomb and then an overground drive to surface at the helicopter hangar at the airport, work on the tunnel began in 2010 and was completed by July 2014 and Modi was the first Prime Minister to use it.

-Current prime minister Narendra Modi uses 5, LKM as his residence which has also been used as so by Atal Bihari Vajpayee and Rajiv Gandhi.
+Current prime minister Narendra Modi uses 5, Race Course Road as his residence which has also been used as so by Atal Bihari Vajpayee and Rajiv Gandhi.

 Panchvati

 In 2001, during the tenure of Vajpayee, a state-of-the-art auditorium was constructed at the cost of ₹26.58 million and was named as Panchvati, it has been named after the spot where Ram and Sita had built their hut during their exile.
-It is equipped for video conferencing and simultaneous translations This can be modelled into 2–3 conference rooms and can also act as a banquet for a gather of 200–340 people.
+It is equipped for video conferencing and simultaneous translations.
+This can be modelled into 2–3 conference rooms and can also act as a banquet for a gathering of 200–340 people.
 This can be used as a cabinet meeting room and can also be arranged to form a theatre.